327585419/Electron-Cash-Simple-Escrow-Plugin/README.md

 # Simple Escrow Plugin
-Mecenas was created as **a solution** for bitcoin **patronate** exit scam risk.
-The plugin create and manage a contract that shifts the responsibility for making the transaction from the sender to the receiver with time and value restriction.
+The plugin that lets you make a simple escrow smart contract that only normal "bitcoincash:q..." addresses and no awkward xpub exchange ritual.
 ## Contact the author

-With any problems contact me on telegram: **@licho92karol**, reddit: **u/Licho92** e-mail: **name.lastname@gmail.com**.
+With any problems contact me on telegram: **@licho92karol**, reddit: **u/Licho92** e-mail: **name.lastname@gmail.com**, twitter: **@KTrzeszczkowski**.
 If you wish to contact me via Signal or whatsapp, ask for my phone number on any of this channels.

 ## Mecenate and donations